nigma/dj-cmd/README.rst

 --------

 - saves typing
-- automatically locates ``manage.py`` script in the current or parent directories
+- automatically locates Django's ``manage.py`` script in the current or parent directories
 - works great with virtualenv, even on Windows

 Commands